 Instead of spending, pick up a hobby that distracts your mind; that may mean gardening, painting, or cooking.
 Using your hands and your brain will keep you from picking up the phone or heading to the computer to shop.

 Drinking in Excess

 Many people turn to alcohol to alleviate stress, but this has consequences for both the short- and long-term.
 As an incredibly unhealthy way to cope with stress, heavy drinking can alter your brain’s chemistry, making new things (often unhealthy habits) seem normal, and it’s only when we receive treatment from a facility like Enterhealth that we can return to our old selves.
-Drinking can also shift hormonal balances within your brain and body, and this can impact how our body perceives and reacts to stress.
+Drinking can also shift hormonal balances within your brain and body, and this can not only lead to physical issues that require supplements for bloating to tackle, but also impact how our body perceives and reacts to stress.
 Simply put, when we drink to deal with stress, we’re reducing our chances of handling any sort of stress.

 Instead of drinking, see if you can limit yourself to one drink per day.
 If you need to cut it off entirely, then start by understanding how alcohol affects your body.
 When you understand all that the booze is doing to you, you’ll be more inclined to partake in healthy distractions, like exercising or meditation.

 Withdrawing From or Lashing Out at Loved Ones

 If you want to cope with stress in a healthy way, then you need to recognize that withdrawing and lashing out are unhealthy.
 When we lash out at loved ones, we hurt ourselves almost as much as we hurt them.
 In that same sense, when we feel stressed, isolation feels comfortable, but prolonged social withdrawal is not good for you mentally.
 Though you can’t go out to your favorite restaurants with your friends right now, you can still make sure that you’re taking proper steps to communicate with loved ones and control anger.